Original Release Date: March 24, 2018

 In Canada, Under the Food and Drugs Act, a cosmetic includes "any substance or mixture of substances, manufactured, sold or represented for use in cleansing, improving or altering the complexion, skin, hair or teeth and includes deodorants and perfumes."

-And don't think that just because you are a small operation only selling at farmers markets that you are excluded.
+And don't think that just because you are a small operation making products in your kitchen and only selling at farmers markets that you are excluded.
 Health Canada specifically mentions that a cosmetic includes "handmade" cosmetics sold at craft sales or home-based businesses."
+Melt and Pour soaps are also included here.

 Health Canada also keeps up to date a Hotlist of ingredients that are either restricted or prohibited from use in Cosmetics.
 Make sure to check this list in your formulating phase so you don't get to the forms and realize you are using a prohibited ingredient!